WickyNilliams/enquire.js/readme.md

 }).fire();
 ```

-This should be enough to get you going, **but please read the full [enquire.js documentation](http://wickynilliams.github.com/enquire.js/) if you wish to learn about the other cool features**.
+This should be enough to get you going, but **please read the full [enquire.js documentation](http://wickynilliams.github.com/enquire.js/)** if you wish to learn about the other cool features.

 ##Contributing

 * Got an awesome idea?
-* Found a not-so-awesome bug?
+* Found a *not-so-*awesome bug?
 * Wish to get my attention through an inappropriate communication medium?!

 Then please don't hesitate to raise an issue, they will *all* be looked at and tended to.